'A good man:' Friends and family pay tribute to Alistair Darling at memorial service

-Tributes have been paid to Alistair Darling at a memorial service in Edinburgh.
+Tributes have been paid to the former Labour chancellor Alistair Darling at a memorial service in Edinburgh, attended by friends, family and former colleagues.

-Mourners at the memorial service at St Mary’s Episcopal Cathedral included former prime ministers Tony Blair and Gordon Brown, as well as current Labour leader, Sir Keir Starmer.
+Former prime ministers Tony Blair and Gordon Brown, as well as current Labour leader, Sir Keir Starmer as well as First Minister Humza Yousaf were among those gathered in St Mary's Episcopal Cathedral.

-The former chancellor died last month at the age of 70, following a stay in hospital where he was being treated for cancer.
+Lord Darling died last month at the age of 70 following a stay in hospital where he was being treated for cancer.

 In her eulogy, Shadow Chancellor Rachel Reeves paid tribute to her "wise mentor."